imixs/imixs-workflow/src/site/markdown/restapi/json.md

 ##Creating a new process instance

-To create a new process instance the POST method of the Imixs Workflow REST API can be used.
+To create a new process instance with a JSON request object, the POST method of the Imixs-Workflow REST API can be used in the following way:

   * URI= http://localhost/workflow/rest-service/workflow/workitem.json
   * METHOD=POST